openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-windows.md

 # Install Intel® Distribution of OpenVINO™ toolkit for Windows from Docker Image {#openvino_docs_install_guides_installing_openvino_docker_windows}

-This guide provides steps for creating a Docker image with Intel® Distribution of OpenVINO™ toolkit for Windows and using the Docker image on different devices.
+This guide provides instruction for creating a Docker image with Intel® Distribution of OpenVINO™ toolkit for Windows, and using the Docker image on different devices.

 ## <a name="system-requirments"></a>System Requirements